How are oral cavity and oropharyngeal cancers diagnosed?

 A barium swallow can be used to examine the lining of the upper part of the digestive system, especially the esophagus (the tube connecting the throat to the stomach).
 In this test, you drink a chalky liquid called barium to coat the walls of your throat and esophagus.
 A series of x-rays of the throat and esophagus is taken as you swallow, which the barium outlines clearly.

 Because patients with oral and oropharyngeal cancers are at risk for cancer of the esophagus, your doctor may order this test to check for this cancer.
 It is also useful to see if the cancer is causing problems with normal swallowing.

 For more information on imaging tests, see our document Imaging (Radiology) Tests.

-No blood tests can diagnose tumors of the oral cavity or oropharynx.
+No blood tests can diagnose cancer in the oral cavity or oropharynx.
 However, your doctor may order routine blood tests to help determine your overall health, especially before treatment such as surgery.
-Such tests can help diagnose malnutrition, low red blood counts (anemia), liver disease, and kidney disease.
+Such tests can help diagnose malnutrition, low red blood cell counts (anemia), liver disease, and kidney disease.
 Blood tests may also suggest the cancer has spread to the liver or bone.
 When this occurs, more testing is needed.

 Other tests before surgery